 What Does Weed Smell Like?

-How Long does the Weed Smell Last?
+How Long Does The Weed Smell Stick Around?

-Does Vaping Weed Smell?
+Does Vaping Produce a Strong Weed Smell?

 By now, you should all know that there a lot of different reasons why vaping your weed is better than smoking it, so is a less noticeable odor one of them?
 In some ways, yes.
 The taste and scent from a vaporizer is far purer than that produced by smoking a joint, the reason is that the combustion of the weed produces smoke and other impurities that give you away.
 There is no combustion involved in vaping, so no smoke is produced.